Top Tips: Winning on-pack promotions

 This is something else that may be frowned upon.
 I certainly don’t advocate having 40 SIM cards on the go at once (some compers do, you know!) but if you do have old phone handsets lying around then you might as well pop a free Pay-as-you-go SIM in them to use for text comps that are ‘one entry per phone number’ rather than ‘one entry per person’.
 Put a sticker with the phone number on the back of the phone for easy reference – and make sure to keep them all charged up incase you get winning call(s)!
 There are a few compers who clean up on text comps because they’re prepared to spend a LOT of money sending texts from multiple phones (sometimes up to 40 handsets!).
 Personally, I would like to see promoters requesting full name & address details at the time of entry and restrict it to one entry per person, rather than just asking for a single keyword like ‘Cadbury’ – but I’ve been told that it reduces entry numbers too much!

 8. Read the T&Cs properly

 Check what kind of promotion it is (see my guide) in the T&Cs before you splash out – ensure you have a decent chance of winning!
 Sometimes you don’t even need to buy the product if it’s just the last 4 digits of a barcode or a keyword that you need to text, with no mention of proof-of-purchase in the T&Cs.
 You have a very slim chance of winning if the on-pack promotion has assigned prizes to pre-allocated codes, or is using an ‘algorithm’.
 When checking T&Cs, keep in mind that your best chance of winning will usually come from ‘First entry after winning moment’ instant win promotions that run 24 hours a day.
-If you read the text ‘although all prizes are available to be won, there is no guarantee they will be won’ – think twice about entering as your chance of a win will be poor! (see my post on misleading instant win promotions and what is a winning moment promotion?)
+If you read the text ‘although all prizes are available to be won, there is no guarantee they will be won’ – think twice about entering as your chance of a win will be poor! (see my posts on misleading instant win promotions and what is a winning moment promotion?)

 9. Look out for litter